j2made/rosie/README.md

 # Clean Slave

 I abuse my computer: constantly installing things, never really cleaning up, failing to remember to repair disc permissions.
-I treat it like the slave it is.

-On occasion, I treat the bleep blop machine to a nice cleaning - by wiping it entirely.
+On occasion, I try to make nice by treating the machine to a spa day - by wiping it entirely.

 On such an occastion, this repo provides a simple way to get back to basics in terms of the apps and scripts I need for development.